allenwang28/ray-tpu-setup/README.md

 # License
-This project is licensed under the MIT License - see the LICENSE file for detail
+This project is licensed under the MIT License - see the LICENSE file for detail.